Chat with us

 • Scalable and Flexible: The system is designed to be flexible and is easily scalable.

-• Foundation for AI & ML: Stores raw data that can be used in predictive analytics, data modelling, and machine learning, amongst other things.
+• Foundation for AI and ML: It stores raw data that users can use in predictive analytics, data modelling, and machine learning, among other things.

 Common Use Cases: